 Kansas is spending $1.7 to brand just its Commerce Department to attract new business.
 We're branding the entire state.

-New Mexico has allocated $3 million in one year to create a single brand for the state as a place to live, vacation or do business.
+New Mexico has allocated $3 million for one year to create a single brand for the state as a place to live, vacation or do business.
 "Other agencies could get involved and allocate additional money in subsequent years…"

 Several years ago, the University of Louisville spent $560,000 to re-brand the university with the slogan "Dare to be Great."
-Afterwards, a spokesman said student quality improved, fund raising increased, and the university actually saved money by eliminating mixed messages and streamlining production through consistency.
+Afterward, a spokesman said student quality improved, fund raising increased, and the university actually saved money by eliminating mixed messages and streamlining production through consistency.